-To conclude, the IoT2Model tool provides the opportunity to model scenario-specific rules on different abstraction levels in a user-friendly manner by reducing the complexity of the required steps, therefore satisfying the Model-based Scenario Specification requirement (R6+).
-It has already been emphasized that this extension to the Instantiator Pipeline constitutes a significant part of holistic IoT platform configuration.
+To conclude, the IoT2Model tool provides the opportunity to model scenario-specific rules on different abstraction levels in a user-friendly manner by reducing the complexity of the required steps, therefore satisfying the Modelbased Scenario Specification requirement (R6).
+It has also been emphasized that this extension to the Instantiator Pipeline constitutes a significant part of holistic IoT platform configuration.